UWrc/UWrc.github.io/blog/2024-04-04-conda-disk-storage.md

 ```
 **The paths shown above will show your username in place of `UWNetID`**.
 Notice the highlighted lines above showing the absolute path to your config file in your home directory (e.g., `/mmfs1/home/UWNetID/.condarc`), the directory designated for your package cache (e.g., `/mmfs1/home/UWNetID/conda_pkgs`), and the directory/ies designated for your environments (e.g., `/mmfs1/home/UWNetID/miniconda3/envs`).
-Conda designates directories for your package cache and your environments by default, but under HYAK, your home directory has a 10G storage limit, which can quickly be maxed out by package tarballs and their contents.
+Conda designates directories for your package cache and your environments by default, but under Hyak, your home directory has a 10G storage limit, which can quickly be maxed out by package tarballs and their contents.
 We can change the location for your package cache and your environments to avoid this.

 :::tip